Healing & Recovery

 The takeaway

-VIP is a foundational neuropeptide of human physiology — substantially more biologically substantive than most peptides in the modern wellness ecosystem.
+VIP is a foundational neuropeptide of human physiology, substantially more biologically substantive than most peptides in the modern wellness ecosystem.
 The endogenous biology covers gut motility, immune tolerance, pulmonary vasodilation, and circadian rhythm; the disease-relevant mechanisms in inflammation and respiratory biology are well-characterized.
-The honest framing on translational evidence: the 471-patient ZYESAMI Phase 3 in COVID ARDS is the largest formal VIP-mechanism human trial and produced signals without leading to approval.
+Practically speaking, on translational evidence: the 471-patient ZYESAMI Phase 3 in COVID ARDS is the largest formal VIP-mechanism human trial and produced signals without leading to approval.
 The CIRS, long-COVID, and chronic-illness community use that drives most current research-peptide interest in VIP has outrun the controlled human evidence in those specific populations.

 Frequently asked questions